vidhij9/TraitorTrack/AWS_RDS_SETUP.md

-# AWS RDS PostgreSQL Setup for TraceTrack Production
+# AWS RDS PostgreSQL Setup for TraitorTrack Production

 ## Overview
-This guide explains how to set up AWS RDS PostgreSQL as the production database for your TraceTrack deployment on Replit, while keeping the development environment separate.
+This guide explains how to set up AWS RDS PostgreSQL as the production database for your TraitorTrack deployment on Replit, while keeping the development environment separate.

 ---